ITfoxtec/FoxIDs/docs/users-upload.md

 # Upload many users

-Provisioning your users in an environment, with or without a password:
+Provisioning your users in an environment as [internal users](users-internal.md), with or without a password:

 - You can upload the users with there password, if you know the users' passwords.
 - Otherwise, you can upload the users without a password and the users are then requested to set a password with an email or SMS conformation code.
 Require the users to have either an email or phone number.